tastycode-dev/tastycode-dev.github.io/_posts/2023-10-01-tasty-gpu-pricing-derivatives-on-a-budget.md

 ## Budget

 In the production environment, <u>faster</u> is almost always means <u>cheaper</u>.
 Speed is not the only factor that affects operational costs.
-Let's take a look at other factors that appeal in favour of GPU:
+Let's take a look at other factors that appeal in favor of GPU:

 <!-- **Cheap to setup.** In Apr'23, on a secondary market in Denmark I paid $250 for the AMD Ryzen 9